-Redis for PCF v1.8+ offers On-Demand, Dedicated-VM, and Shared-VM services.
+Redis for PCF v2.0 and later offers On-Demand and Shared-VM services.

 On-Demand Service—Provides a dedicated VM running a Redis instance.
 The operator can configure up to three plans with different configurations, memory sizes, and quotas.
 App developers can provision an instance for any of the On-Demand plans offered and configure certain Redis settings.

 Shared-VM Service—Provides support for a number of Redis instances running in a single VM.
-It is designed for testing and development.
+It is designed for testing and development purposes only, do not use the Shared-VM service in production environments.
 The Shared-VM instances are pre-provisioned by the operator with a fixed number of instances and memory size.
 App developers can then use one of these pre-provisioned instances.

 To view an example Spring app demonstrating Redis as a cache with failover, see the Example Spring App in GitHub.